luquelab/Athena/docs/courses/capsid_workshop_fall_2021/capsid_anatomy_session_2021-10-27.md

     + First used in [Luque *et al.* Microorganisms, 2020](https://doi.org/10.3390/microorganisms8121944).

 How to assign T-numbers:
-+ Criteria 1 (Diana): Shape and stoichiometric correspondence between geometric tiles and protein clusters.
++ Molecular approach: Correspondence between geometric tiles and protein clusters.

 + Criteria 2 (Colin): Mechanical correspondence between geometric tiles and quasi-rigid protein domains.
 + The auto-lattice protocol aims to offer an automatic strategy with human validation.
 + Show example (5uu5) and current outputs.